Before submitting a Surplus Request form, it is the responsibility of the department submitting the form to ensure:

 Biological safety cabinets

+SWAP does not accept or sell used biological safety cabinets.
 Contact the Office of Biological Safety for disposal information.

 Chemicals - liquids, powders, solutions, poisons